 Dual enrolment for children with disability

-In some states children can split their week between a government specialist school and a mainstream school, and spend part of the week at each.
+In some states children can split their weeks between different types of schools.
+For example, they might spend part of the week at a government specialist school and part of the week at a mainstream school or home-schooling.
 This is known as dual enrolment.

-Some parents choose dual enrolment so that their child can benefit from the different experiences and resources that mainstream and specialist schools offer.
+Some parents choose dual enrolment so that their child can benefit from the range of experiences and resources that different types of schools offer.

 Dual enrolment works best if your family and the two schools all work together.
 Ideally people from both schools should go to any meetings about your child, agree on goals and strategies, and communicate openly.

-If you’re interested in dual enrolment, you could think about whether:
+If you’re interested in dual enrolment, here are some things to think about:

-- both schools can put together a suitable timetable for your child.
+- Can the school or schools put together a suitable timetable for your child?